Sexual Abuse

 Our extensive experience with sexual abuse claims often allows us to avoid insurance policy exclusions and find coverage to compensate the victim.

-Sexual abuse claims may be more complicated and nuanced than the typical personal injury case, and there are important emotional and psychological issues in play.
+Sexual assault claims may be more complicated and nuanced than the typical personal injury case, and there are important emotional and psychological issues in play.
 Not just any attorney can do justice to your case, nor assist you through the difficult process of fighting back.